Frequently Asked Questions About St. George's

-- We enter into God's presence and worship God through a variety of musical styles, led by our music team.
+- We enter into God's presence and worship God through a variety of musical styles, including familiar hymns and modern worship songs.

 - We incorporate liturgical traditions from around the Anglican Communion, reminding us that we belong to a larger church family worshipping God across the world.